zydezu/mpvconfig/README.md

 - Added the `dontsaveduration` option to [autoloop.lua](https://github.com/zydezu/mpvconfig/blob/main/scripts/autoloop.lua), which doesn't save the position of videos under the specified length, but also doesn't loop them - perfect for short videos under a minute or so
 - Opening the downloaded file's folder now works for other operating systems (this needs testing)
+- Enabled `autolyrics.lua` functionality for YouTube videos, and .lrc files can now be saved to a specified path

 ### 2023-12-22